liesnikov/extensible-elaborator/paper/main.md

 The question of actually running the tactics is independent of constraints since it is essentially another type-checking action that we accomodate already for blockers.

 Coercive subtyping is of a slightly different nature.
-First, it would rely on a pre-processor the heaviest out of all of the examples described above, since naively one would insert a (potentially identity) coercion in each argument of the application and potentially around heads of applications and types of abstractions [@tassiBiDirectionalRefinementAlgorithm2012].
+First, it would be the most reliant on a pre-processor out of all of the examples described above, since naively one would insert a (potentially identity) coercion in each argument of the application and potentially around heads of applications and types of abstractions [@tassiBiDirectionalRefinementAlgorithm2012].
 This incurs not only syntactic noise but also potential performance penalty, which we describe further in Section @sec:limitations.
 The second challenge comes from the fact that unlike the above this feature would be anti-modular in the sense that we need to access several constraints at once, at least read-only.
 Consider the following example: